 A new, publicly available database is seeking to capture the full spectrum of current Alzheimer’s disease research investments and resources—both in the U.S. and internationally.
-The International Alzheimer’s Disease Research Portfolio (IADRP), developed by the National Institute on Aging (NIA), part of the NIH, in collaboration with the Alzheimer’s Association, will enable public and private funders of Alzheimer’s research to coordinate research planning, leverage resources, avoid duplication of funding efforts and identify new opportunities in promising areas of growth.
+The International Alzheimer's and Related Dementias Research Portfolio (IADRP), developed by the National Institute on Aging (NIA), part of the NIH, in collaboration with the Alzheimer’s Association, will enable public and private funders of Alzheimer’s research to coordinate research planning, leverage resources, avoid duplication of funding efforts and identify new opportunities in promising areas of growth.
 The newly developed resource, currently hosted and maintained by NIA, helps to implement research goals of the National Plan to Address Alzheimer’s Disease (NAPA), announced by Health and Human Services Secretary Kathleen Sebelius in May 2012.

 “We need to do everything we can to find new, more effective ways to prevent and treat Alzheimer’s, and the research community recognizes the urgent need to coordinate funding strategies and leverage resources in order to maximize our effectiveness,” said NIA Director Richard J. Hodes, M.D.
 “We invite all private and public funders of Alzheimer’s research— federal and international funding agencies, academia, and privately funded researchers in the U.S. and throughout the world—to join us in building this new resource.”